wp-plugins/social-master/readme.txt

 * MySpace Button
 * Digg Button
 * Reddit Button

-* Shortcode Framework v2 to publish widget inside pages and posts
+* Shortcode Framework v3.
+Universal Shortcode for all pages and posts and Individual Shortcode for each page or post
+* Shortcodes allow you to professionally display your instagram photos inside your wordpress pages and post
 * [Advanced Version Link](http://wordpress.techgasp.com/social-master/)

 **ONLINE DEMO**

 * Right of the page, sidebar widget
-* Inside the post, with shortcode framework v2
+* Inside the post, with shortcode framework
 * [Demo Link](http://wordpress.techgasp.com/social-master)

 **More High Quality Plugins?**